-The Almanack of Naval Ravikant: A guide to wealth and happiness by Eric Jorgenson and foreword by Tim Ferris
+The Almanack of Naval Ravikant: A guide to wealth and happiness by Eric Jorgenson and foreword written by Tim Ferris

 5 most impressive ideas in this book